 - to reflect the technical, trivial, or minor nature of the offence

 - as an option in circumstances in which it would not be appropriate to record a conviction

 - as an option for circumstances where it is inappropriate to inflict any punishment other than a nominal punishment

 - as an option in circumstances where there exists other extenuating or exceptional circumstances that justify the court showing mercy.

-These additional orders can be for a maximum of 2 years or the length of the order, whichever is shorter.
+These additional orders can be for a maximum of two years or for the length of the order, whichever is shorter.

-An application can be made to vary or to cancel an order for a good behaviour bond by either the defendant, the prosecutor or certain other persons at any time while the order is in force if:
+An application can be made to vary or to cancel an order for a good behaviour bond by either the defendant, the prosecutor or certain other persons at any time while the order is in force.

 - the circumstances of the defendant have materially changed since the order was made and the defendant can no longer comply with a condition of the undertaking

 - the information presented to the court before the order was made regarding the circumstances of the defendant was not accurate